Data-Epic/weather-etl-bigquery-peter/README.md

 ### 6. Data Modeling and Loading into BigQuery (Final Step)

 #### Data Modeling
-The processed weather records are now loaded into their modeled respective tables in Bigquery, using a delete-write pattern to avoid duplicates.
-A Bigquery billing account was set up.
+The processed weather records are now loaded into their modeled respective tables utilizing a 3NF into Bigquery, It leverages a delete-write pattern to avoid duplicates.
+A Bigquery sandbox account was setup.

 **Database Model Diagram:**